First passage time law for some jump-diffusion processes : existence of a density: Introduction

-The aim of our paper is to add to these studies the law of a first hitting time by a Lévy process which is the sum of a Brownian motion with drift and a compound Poisson process.
-We do not limit our study to a particular distribution of the jumps sizes.
+The aim of this paper is to add to these results the law of a first passage time by a L\'{e}vy process with compound Poisson process.

-This paper is organized as follows : Section \ref{section2} contains the main result (Theorem \ref{th1}) which gives the first hitting time law by a jump Lévy process.
-The following two sections (Section \ref{subsection1} and Section \ref{subsection2}) are dedicated to the proof of Theorem \ref{th1}.
-In these sections we compute the derivative at $t=0$ (Section \ref{subsection1}) and at $t>0$ (Section \ref{subsection2}) of the hitting time distribution function.
+The paper is organized as follows: Section \ref{section2} contains the main result (Theorem \ref{th1}) which gives the first passage time law by a jump L\'{e}vy process.
+We compute the derivative of the distribution function of $\tau_x$ at $t=0$ in Section \ref {subsection1} and at $t>0$ in Section \ref{subsection2}.
 Section \ref{appendice} contains the proofs of some useful results.